-- (a) the application submitted in terms of this By-law; - (b) the procedure followed in processing the application; - (c) the desirability of the proposed utilisation of land and any guidelines issued by the Member of the Executive Council regarding proposed land uses; - (d) the comments in response to the notice of the application and the comments received from organs of state and internal departments; - (e) the response by the applicant to the comments referred to in paragraph (d); - (f) investigations carried out in terms of other laws which are relevant to the consideration of the application; - (g) a written assessment by a professional planner as defined in section 1 of the Planning Profession Act, 2002, in respect of land development applications to be considered and determined by the Municipal Planning Tribunal. - (h) the integrated development plan and municipal spatial development framework; - (i) the applicable local spatial development frameworks adopted by the Municipality; - (j) the applicable structure plans; - (k) the applicable policies of the Municipality that guide decision-making; - (I) the provincial spatial development framework; - (m) where applicable, the regional spatial development framework; - (n) the policies, principles, planning and development norms and criteria set by national and provincial government; - (o) the matters referred to in section 42 of the Act; - (p) the relevant provisions of the land use scheme. - (2) The Municipality must approve a site development plan submitted to it for approval in terms of applicable development parameters or conditions of approval if the site development plan - - (a) is consistent with the development rules of the zoning; - (b) is consistent with the development rules of the overlay zone; - (c) complies with the conditions of approval; and - (d) complies with this By-law. - (3) When a site development plan is required in terms of development parameters or conditions of approval-
+- (1) When the Municipal Planning Tribunal or Land Development Officer considers an application submitted in terms of this By-law it, he or she must have regard to the following: - (a) the procedure followed in processing the application; - (b) the desirability of the proposed utilisation of land and any guidelines issued by the member of the Executive Council regarding proposed land uses; - (c) the comments in response to the notice of the application and the comments received from organs of state and internal departments; - (d) the response by the applicant to the comments referred to in paragraph (c); - (e) investigations carried out in terms of other laws which are relevant to the consideration of the application; - (f) a written assessment by a professional planner registered in terms of the Planning Profession Act, 2002, in respect of the following applications: - (i) a rezoning; - (ii) a subdivision of more than 20 cadastral units; - (iii) a removal, suspension or amendment of a restrictive condition, if it relates to a change of land use. - (iv) an amendment, deletion or additional conditions in respect of an existing approval, listed in this paragraph; - (v) an approval of an overlay zone as provided in the land use scheme; - (vi) a phasing, amendment or cancellation of a plan of subdivision or a part thereof; - (vii) a determination of a zoning as contemplated in section 170; - (viii) a closure of a public place or part thereof; - (g) the integrated development plan and municipal spatial development framework;

-- (a) the Municipality must not approve a building plan if the site development plan has not been approved; and - (b) the Municipality must not approve a building plan that is inconsistent with the approved site development plan. - (4) The written assessment of a professional planner contemplated in subsection (1)(g) must include such registered planner's evaluation of the proposal confirming that the application complies with the procedures required by this By-law, the spatial development framework, the land use scheme; applicable policies and guidelines; or if the application does not comply, state to what extent the application does not comply.
+- (h) the applicable local spatial development frameworks adopted by the Municipality; - (i) the applicable structure plans; - (j) the applicable policies of the Municipality that guide decision-making; - (k) the provincial spatial development framework; - (I) where applicable, the regional spatial development framework; - (m) the policies, principles, planning and development norms and criteria set by national and provincial government; - (n) the matters referred to in section 42 of the Act; - (o) the relevant provisions of the land use scheme. - (2) A municipality must approve a site development plan submitted to the Municipality for approval in terms of applicable development parameters or conditions of approval if the site development plan- - (a) is consistent with the development rules of the zoning; - (b) is consistent with the development rules of the overlay zone; - (c) complies with the conditions of approval; and - (d) complies with this By-law. - (3) When a site development plan is required in terms of development parameters or conditions of approval- - (a) the municipality may not approve a building plan if the site development plan has not been approved; and - (b) the municipality may not approve a building plan that is inconsistent with the approved site development plan. - (4) For the purpose of subsection (1)(b), desirability is the degree of acceptability of the proposed utilisation of land and matters which impact on the desirability which may be considered by the Municipal Planning Tribunal or Land Development Officer are, amongst others: - (a) the land's suitability for proposed utilisation of land in terms of location, accessibility and physical characteristics; - (b) conformity with the municipal spatial development framework or the local spatial development framework, if applicable; - (c) the compatibility of the proposed utilisation of land with the character and the existing spatial structure of the surrounding area;